-World Cleanup Day is an annual holiday that is one big world cleanup day.
-On this day, thousands of people in 150 countries take to the streets to clean up trash and clean up their cities.
-Celebrated every third Saturday in September.
-In 2022, it falls on September 17th.
+World Cleanup Day is one big world cleanup day.
+On this day, thousands of people in 150 countries take to the streets to pick up trash and clean up their cities.
+Celebrated every third Saturday in September, in 2022 it falls on September 17th.

-The street sweeping movement started in Estonia in 2008.
-The event took place on May 3 and gathered more than 50 thousand residents of the city.
-The participants of the large-scale cleanup followed the motto “one country, one day”.
+This street sweeping movement started in Estonia in 2008.
+The event took place on May 3 and gathered more than 50 thousand residents.
+The participants of the large-scale cleanup followed the motto ‘one country, one day’.
 After just five hours of work, more than 10 tons of garbage was removed, which was sorted and sent for recycling.
-Studies have shown that over the 4 years of such an action, the garbage on Estonian streets has decreased by a third.
+Studies have shown that over the 4 years of this action, the garbage on Estonian streets has decreased by a third.

-The example of volunteers from Estonia, who showed that by common efforts it is possible to quickly put the city in order, inspired people around the world.
-Every year, more and more countries became participants in the big subbotnik.
-The official date of this event was set – the third Saturday of September.
+The example of the Estonian volunteers, who showed by common efforts it is possible to quickly put a city in order, inspired people around the world.
+Every year, more and more countries became participants in the big clean-up.
+An official date of this event was set – the third Saturday of September.

 - The most common small waste in cities is chewing gum, cigarette butts and single-use plastic bags.
-All these wastes consist of synthetic material and pollute the environment, as they practically do not decompose.
+All this waste consists of synthetic material and pollutes the environment, as they practically do not decompose.

 - It is estimated that about 13 million tons of plastic waste is thrown into the ocean every year.

 - Singapore is the cleanest city in the world.
-It relies on fines for discarded garbage past the trash can, for cigarette butts and chewing gum.
-Violators have to pay up to $1000.
+It relies on fines for littering.
+Violators have to pay up to $1,000.

-Gather your relatives, friends and acquaintances to participate in the biggest community work day.
+Gather your relatives, friends, and acquaintances to participate in the biggest community work day.
 Help your city become cleaner!
-Additional information about the event can be found on the official website: www.worldcleanupdaycuracao.org/about/
+Additional information about the event can be found on the official website: https://www.worldcleanupdaycuracao.org/about/

 World Cleanup Day is observed on the third Saturday of September each year.